akfilipp/jl-arts/readMe.md

 2. Countdown calendar for upcoming events (events/events.JS, line 1)
 3. Modern UI features including: </br>
     - Interactive image slider (script.JS, line 50)</br>
-    -Filterable image gallery (gallery/work.js, line 17)
+    - Filterable image gallery (gallery/work.js, line 17)
     - Animated hamburger menu (script.JS, line 2)</br>

 4. Content generated from API data including:</br>
     - Random quotes that appear and/or change upon page load(script.JS, line 16)</br>
     - Page views counter (index.html, line 11 and script.js, line 105)

-NOTES: For security purposes, my API key for the quote generator will not be available after the project has been graded.
+NOTES: For security purposes, my API key for the quote generator will not be available after the project has been reviewed.
 The key came from https://api-ninjas.com/, which is free for up to 50,000 requests per month.